-Yes - we send our kits to over 130 countries worldwide.
-If your country comes up on the pop-up list on checkout, we can send goods there.
-The shop will calculate the shipping cost once you enter your address, and you can review all the details in the basket before finalising the order.
+Yes - we send our products to over 130 countries worldwide.
+If your country comes up on the list on checkout, we can send goods there.
+Click on the cart icon in the top right of the window to view your order.
+You can calculate your shipping costs before checkout with our new shipping calculator by simply entering your address.
+You can review all the details in the basket before finalising the order.
 Some Specialist Fitters, like David Gault in London, Dr Jill Tomlinson in Australia, the Mayo Clinic and Boston Children's Hospital in the US, and some NHS Hospitals in the UK have their own stock of Ear Buddies.

 The particular tape we use is highly specialised and is indeed more expensive than other tapes, but in 25 years of experience, it is undoubtedly worth it.
 Do not use inferior tape - without the correct hypoallergenic, tensile and adhesive properties, skin shear, inflammation and soreness is likely, and the correction will be much slower and less successful.
 You are also likely to find that other tapes can soon cause cross-allergy to other preparations.

 If you purchase the Premium Pack, you don't need to worry about this.
 There are plenty of extra tapes: (4 Pouches of SuperWide AdhesiveTapes, 3 Pouches of Wide Adhesive Tapes, 2 Pouches of Narrow Adhesive Tapes).